Last updated: 27th October 22

 As a business owner, can you afford to go wrong when hiring your first employee or adding to your small team?

 You’d like to think these 7 core questions would be used every time any business owner, team leader or huge corporate hire new staff but as a company gets bigger, the risk of a poor hire is less stressful (you can always hide a poor hire or if they leave, it doesn’t leave as much of a gap).

 Anyone you bring into your business, in any capacity, must all of these seven core characteristics:

-They must buy into you as the business owner. and your company’s vision.
+1. Your new employee must buy into you as the business owner.
+And your company’s vision.

 They’ve got to be passionate about what you’re doing, and how you plan to do it.
 Your employees need to really believe in your abilities to do what you’re doing for your customers.

 It is vital to realise and appreciate that an employee may never be as passionate as you (it’s your business, after all) but they still need to buy into your passion and be easily excited by what you’re doing.

 2. Do they must buy into your company vision?

 They need to believe in your products and/or service offering.
 They have got to firmly believe that what you are offering your customers is providing value for money as well as solving a problem.
 You can’t expect to get 100% out of a new team member if they don’t honestly feel your tea bags are really rather special/different / good quality/value for money (delete as appropriate).